damixyz/WorkingWithStringAndNumber/src/main/java/ch14/readme.md

 ### Finding the character with the most appearances

-Write a program that finds the character witht he most appearances in the given string.
+Write a program that finds the character with the most appearances in the given string.

 #### Note: